ShuehTing/Medicinal-Plants-And-Herbs-Database-System/README.md

 # Medicinal-Plants-And-Herbs-Database-System
 Object-Oriented Programming Project

-This is a mobile application that enable both user and admin to use on it.
+This is a mobile application that enable both user and admin to use on it. <br>
 User is able to view on it only and the admin is able to add new items, edit and delete existing items.